Americans with Disabilities Act (ADA)

 Student Grievance Review Committee

 If the Dean of Students believes that the matter at issue is properly deemed to be a grievance as defined by this policy, the Dean of Students will convene a Grievance Review Committee, comprised of the Dean of Students serving as the Chair and two other members.
 The Dean of Students will notify the complainant and the Grievance Review Committee of the date of the hearing, the information that will be presented to the Committee, the members of the Committee and a summary of the procedures for hearing the grievance.
-If the grievance is with the Dean of Students, the student may submit directly to the Vice President of Academic Affairs (VPAA) and the VPAA will convene the Grievance Review Committee.
+If the grievance is against the Dean of Students, the student may submit directly to the Vice President of Academic Affairs and the Vice President of Academic Affairs will convene the Grievance Review Committee.

 The Grievance Review Committee will be convened and provide a resolution within 30 days of the filing of the grievance.
-The hearing of the grievance shall include gathering information submitted by the grieving student and by any officer, agent or representative of Saybrook who decision or actions are at issue, or other information as requested by the Chair.
-A record of the hearing shall be kept by the Chair, including copies of exhibits, notes on the testimonial evidence and the hearing may be recorded.
-The grievant will be present when the Grievance Review Committee meets and may bring another member of the Saybrook community to the Committee.
-The hearing shall be closed to any person who is not a party to the grievance or a person called by the Chair to provide information.
-The Chair shall regulate the presence of persons and the calling of persons to give evidence.
+The hearing of the grievance shall include gathering information submitted by the complainant and by any officer, agent or representative of Saybrook who decision or actions are at issue, or other information as requested by the Chair.
+A record of the hearing shall be kept by the Chair, including copies of exhibits, notes on the information provided by witnesses and parties, and the hearing may be recorded.
+The complainant will be present when the Grievance Review Committee meets and may bring another member of the Saybrook community to the hearing as a support person.
+The hearing shall be closed to any person who is not a party to the grievance, a person called by the Chair to provide information or the complainant’s support person.
+The hearing shall be closed to any person who is not a party to the grievance, or a person called by the Chair to provide information.
+The Chair shall regulate the presence of persons and the calling of persons to provide information.
 Questioning of witnesses shall proceed informally except that any party to the grievance may request the Chair to allow cross-questioning on important matters that do not intrude into personal privacy.
 Attorneys are not permitted at the hearings; however, a grieving student may otherwise choose to seek the advice of an attorney before or after the hearing.

 Appealing Grievance Committee Resolution

-If a student feels that the outcome of the grievance process reflects incomplete or unfair use of the information, or is inconsistent with relevant Saybrook requirements and/or policy, the student may request a review of the process and/or outcome by the Vice President of Academic Affairs .
-If a student decides to file an appeal, it must be filed with the appropriate Vice President within ten (10) business days of the determination by the Grievance Review Committee and it must state the grounds for appeal including a list of alleged errors in the decision or decision-making process.
-It must include the requested remedy and be dated and signed by the appealing party.
-The relevant Vice President will review all information and make one of the following determinations:
+If a student feels that the outcome of the grievance process reflects incomplete or unfair use of the information, or is inconsistent with relevant Saybrook requirements and/or policy, the student may request a review of the process and/or outcome by the Vice President of Academic Affairs.
+If a student decides to file an appeal, it must be filed with the Vice President of Academic Affairs within ten (10) business days of the determination by the Grievance Review Committee and it must state the grounds for appeal including a list of alleged errors in the decision or decision-making process.
+It must include the requested remedy, the date of submission, and signature of the student.
+The Vice President of Academic Affairs will review all information and make one of the following determinations:

 - Determine a different decision/outcome based on considerations of completeness, fairness and/or consistency

-The relevant Vice President will, within 30 days, issue a final and binding decision.
+The Vice President of Academic Affairs will, within ten (10) business days, issue a final and binding decision.

 A student is expected to follow the internal grievance procedures above, before filing a complaint with an external agency.
 A student who utilized the internal procedure and who is not satisfied with the outcome may wish to raise the issue with the relevant state licensing agency under which the institution operates.